pyhf/talk-stats-software-ATLAS-Stats-Forum/talk.md

 .grid[
 .kol-2-3.push-1-6.center.gray[<i class="fas fa-quote-left"></i> Is your toolkit using some external packages / common scripts / macros / functions to perform some of the operations like fit, limit setting, significance computation, Asimov-creation, ranking plot? <i class="fas fa-quote-right"></i>]
 .kol-1-1[
-- fits, limit setting: scipy and minuit
+- Fits, limit setting: scipy and minuit
-- test statistics are implemented in `pyhf`
+- Test statistics are implemented in `pyhf`
 - Asimov creation: just a fit in `pyhf` to generate the Asimov dataset ]
 ]